About Italy

 For more information, visit: www.federabitazione.confcooperative.it (Italian only)

-Created in 1961 under the name Ancab, Legacoop Abitanti is the union representing and protecting the interests of social co-operatives together with their consortiums and members.
-It coordinates their activities and promotes the co-operative movement in the housing sector.
-The co-operatives within Legacoop Abitanti promote building programs, directly or with other partners, in order to provide their members with access to housing: members benefit from individual ownership, freehold or rental housing.
-Activities include new construction, rehabilition, and additional services to residents.
-Co-operatives are currently involved in housing for elderly people, for students, young couples and immigrants.
-Furthermore, co-operatives are particularly concerned by quality and sustainability in urban areas and housing projects, and they carry out several bio-architecture projects.
+Established in 1961 as Ancab, Legacoop Abitanti is a union dedicated to representing and safeguarding the interests of social cooperatives, their consortiums, and members.
+It works to coordinate their activities and promote the cooperative movement in the housing sector.
+The cooperatives within Legacoop Abitanti are involved in various housing initiatives such as new construction, rehabilitation, and offering additional services to residents.
+They focus on providing housing for elderly people, students, young couples, and immigrants.
+Furthermore, they prioritize quality and sustainability in urban areas and housing projects, and are involved in several bio-architecture projects.

 For more information, visit: www.legacoopabitanti.it (Italian only)